goaver/api-integration/docs/check-advanced.md

 - <b>watchlistRecheckInterval (optional)</b> - This will set the watchlist search that is created and searched as a result of this check as a recurring check to be performed automatically in the future at the specified interval.
 Valid values are 7 (weekly) and 30 (monthly).
 NOTE: This only applies if you are overriding the default check types and include Watchlist Search, otherwise group settings will be used to set the recurring watchlist search interval.

 - <b>skipPersonalAccessCode (optional)</b> - This option will skip the enrollment step of asking the user to create their own personal access code to access their enrollment.
 NOTE: When this option is used, if the user is removed from the enrollment process for any reason (session timeout, error, exit, etc) they will be unable to re-access the enrollment without being provided a new access url from the API caller.
-See https://github.com/goaver/api-integration/blob/master/docs/check.md#post-apicheckidaccesslink
+See <a href="/docs/check#post-apicheckidaccesslink">Check Access Link</a> for more information on generating a new link.

-  #### Example Request
+##### Example Request
 ```
 {
   "groupId":"2d1162b5-d6a8-4936-be84-39ec873b7a60",